Behavioral & Cognitive Disorders

 Antiplatelet agents are the mainstay therapy in long-term secondary prevention in patients with noncardioembolic ischemic stroke.
 Currently, aspirin (50 to 325 mg/day), clopidogrel (75 mg/day), and extended-release dipyridamole (400 mg/day) plus aspirin (50 mg/day) are all acceptable options for secondary prevention.
 Choice of antiplatelet agent depends mainly on the risk factor profile, cost, tolerance, and comorbid illness.

 Due to the high risk of stroke recurrence, long-term oral anticoagulation is indicated in patients with valvular and nonvalvular atrial fibrillation and prior stroke (target INR 2.5, range 2.0 to 3.0).
 As previously mentioned, the newer anticoagulants may be an option in patients with nonvalvular atrial fibrillation.
-Anticoagulation should preferably be initiated within the first two weeks after stroke, except in patients with larger infarcts or at high risk of bleeding, in which case a longer delay should be considered (42).
-Aspirin in monotherapy is a valid choice when anticoagulation is contraindicated (42).
+Anticoagulation should preferably be initiated between 2 and 12 days of ischemic stroke, except in patients with larger infarcts or at high risk of bleeding, in which case a longer delay should be considered (49)

-Thalamic pain syndrome is largely resistant to treatment.
-Amitriptyline and lamotrigine are the only drugs that have proved to be effective in the treatment of central post-stroke pain in a placebo-controlled study (32).
+Thalamic pain syndrome is often resistant to medical treatment.
+Amitriptyline and lamotrigine are the only drugs that have proved to be effective in the treatment of central post-stroke pain in a placebo-controlled study (36).
+Minimally invasive treatment options may include transcranial stimulation, deep brain stimulation, and neuromodulation, which need to be properly evaluated in the setting of refractory central poststroke pain (103).

 Patients in the acute or subacute phase of a stroke can have worsening deficit following a general anesthesia, particularly if care is not given to maintain adequate cerebral perfusion pressure and fluid status.
 Particular care should be taken to maintain systemic blood pressure, oxygenation, and intracranial blood flow during surgical procedures, especially in the elderly patient.
 Hypotensive agents, whether given therapeutically or for diagnostic procedures, should be administered with extreme caution.
 Oversedation in the elderly patient should be avoided.
 Severe anemia should be avoided.
 All of these factors exacerbate an acute ischemic infarction.